 Three day weekends are not for sitting around.
 With the constant downpour California has been receiving, there was no place dry this past weekend within a reasonable driving distance.
-Josh and I got out on Sunday for a little bit, and suddenly, I remembered what it was like to be outside and not sloth-y.
+Josh and I got out on Sunday for a little bit.
+Suddenly, I remembered what it was like to be outside and not sloth-y.
 Josh had school on Monday so I was stuck at home sans car.

-The summit of Sugarloaf Mountain was flat, spacious and open, a perfect place for a picnic, sans alcohol, as it’s not allowed in the park.
+The summit of Sugarloaf Mountain was flat, spacious and open.
+It’s the perfect place for a picnic, sans alcohol, as it’s not allowed in the park.
 Laurelwood Park is dog friendly and family friendly.
 The park sits in the middle of a few neighborhoods and has multiple access points.

 Gear: Mountain Hardwear Scrambler 30 Pack, Sierra Designs Hurricane Pants, Outdoor Research Aspire Jacket, Sealskinz Waterproof Sock, Patagonia Performance Better Sweater Hoody, Altra Lone Peak 2.5 Trail Shoe

 For other neat hikes in the Bay Area, here are my favorite redwoods that are not Muir Woods, and my top five favorite hikes.

 I grew up in San Mateo in the 60’s and 70’s.
 A housing developer wanted to scrape off the top of Sugarloaf and build a big housing development on it.
 My friends and I loved to hike up there and enjoy the views.
 We wrote letters and organized a protest of the development in front of City Hall.
 It was covered by the San Mateo Times.
 We were joined by some concerned citizens of nearby Belmont.
 Thankfully the city decided against the project.
 Seeing your pictures on Pinterest was heartwarming for me.
 So glad that this beautiful area is still enjoyed by many.